yuanyuanqiao/yuanyuanqiao.github.io/project.md

     - Has been integrated in VAT invoice system of China tax

 #### The analysis system of floating population, 03/2016 - 02/2017
+- My Role: working on analysis method and UI design
 - Tasks:
     - Store the massive multi-source data on a distributed platform
     - Find out who, where, with whom, what they are doing, and what will they do